Motivic action for Siegel modular forms: Definition of the motivic action

 for $\alpha \in H^1_{\cal M}(\Ad(M), \Q(1))$.

 \item Finally, we compute that:

 which completes the proof up to $\approx$. \end{enumerate}

-In Section~\ref{sec:Yoshida}, we also prove Conjecture~\ref{conj:motivic_action}, unconditionally on the rationality statement of Beilinson's conjecture, in the case of Yoshida lifts associated to real quadratic fields by using results of Ramakrishnan~\cite{Ramakrishnan}.
-In Section~\ref{sec:imag_quad}, we consider the case of elliptic curves over imaginary quadratic fields and show that our conjecture implies the conjecture of Prasanna--Venkatesh~\cite{Prasanna_Venkatesh} in this case.
+In Section~\ref{sec:Yoshida}, we also prove Conjecture~\ref{conj:motivic_action}, unconditionally on the rationality statement of Beilinson's conjecture, in the case of Yoshida lifts associated with real quadratic fields by using results of Ramakrishnan~\cite{Ramakrishnan}.
+In Section~\ref{sec:imag_quad}, we consider Yoshida lifts associated with imaginary quadratic fields and show that our conjecture implies the conjecture of Prasanna--Venkatesh~\cite{Prasanna_Venkatesh} in this case.
 In both of these special cases, we only consider the case $k = 2$.